The Royal Navy and Royal Marines Charity

 1. Clear beneficiary connection: Explicitly demonstrate how your project serves Royal Navy, Royal Marines, RFA personnel, veterans, or their families.

-1. Build relationships with funded charities: If you're an individual or small organization, consider connecting with the 30+ front-line charities RNRMC already funds, as they may provide direct support or strengthen your application.
+1. Build relationships with funded charities: If you're an individual or small organisation, consider connecting with the charities RNRMC already funds, as they may provide direct support or strengthen your application.

 Similar Funders